-- Have a mentor when submitting their proposal.
+- Find a mentor before or after submitting their proposal.

 - Please contact us if you need assistance finding a mentor and we will try our best to match you with a mentor.

 One of the main components we look for in projects is that they bring together a diverse group of people from different cultures, religions, and/or ethnicities.

 Intent to participate – Accepted on a rolling basis

 February 15, 2024 – Status report deadline

 April 15, 2024 – Final submission deadline

 If you would like to schedule another informational session, please email us at email@example.com